N2 road (Ireland)

-The N2 road is a national primary road in Ireland, running from Dublin to the border with Northern Ireland at Moy Bridge near Aughnacloy, County Tyrone to connect Dublin with Derry via the A5.
+The N2 road is a national primary road in Ireland, running from Dublin to the border with Northern Ireland at Moy Bridge near Aughnacloy, County Tyrone to connect Dublin with Derry and Letterkenny via the A5.
 A section of the route near Dublin forms the M2 motorway.

 Route

 The N2 commences at junction 5 of the M50 motorway.
 It then runs as a dual-carriageway for 17 km (10.5 miles) from the M50 to north of Ashbourne, County Meath.
 This project was opened on 25 May 2006, and includes 3.5 km (2.2 miles) of three lane dual carriageway built to motorway standard.
-The route is the first to have a 120 km/h (75 mph) special speed limit (this was previously reserved for motorways, see Road speed limits in the Republic of Ireland for particulars).
-13 km (8.1 miles) of this dual carriageway stretch became motorway on 28 August 2009. (see M2 motorway).
+The route is the first to have a 120 km/h (75 mph) special speed limit.
+According to the project engineers, the National Roads Authority decided due to the lack of available space at the M50 junction to accommodate a parallel joining non-motorway route that they would designate the new road as high-quality dual carriageway and block off the existing road from the M50.
+13 km (8.1 miles) of this dual carriageway stretch became motorway on 28 August 2009.